tweaked-programs/cccbridge/docs/peripherals/AnimatronicPeripheral.md

 # Animatronic

 ![Image title](../assets/images/peripherals/animatronic_block.png){ align=left width="65" }
-This peripheral is used by the Animatronic.
+This peripheral is provided by the Animatronic.
 It is an electronic puppet that can be positioned however needed.

-The transition from one pose to a new one is fully automatic.
-And rusty.
+The transition from one pose to a new one is fully automatic - and rusty.

 ## Metadata